Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 “Resistence is fertile”: this was the title of my final project’s midterm presentation.
-Surprised by the complete lack of empathy for the [seedlings]( https://www.space.com/43012-china-cotton-seed-moon-far-side-chang-e4.html) sent to the backside of the moon by China’s Chang'e 4 lander perishing there from cold a few hours after they sprouted ….
+Surprised by the complete lack of empathy for the [seedlings]( https://www.space.com/43012-china-cotton-seed-moon-far-side-chang-e4.html) sent to the backside of the moon by China’s Chang'e 4 lander, perishing there from cold a few hours after they sprouted ….

 ![](/images/01%20cotton%20seedlings%20sprouted%20on%20the%20moon%20in%20soil%20from%20earth%20%2015%20jan%202019.jpg "Seedling")